LimeLime scootermicromobilitye-scootershared mobility

 Lime is a shared electric mobility company founded in 2017 that operates fleets of e-scooters and e-bikes in roughly 200 cities across 30+ countries as of 2026.
 In the US, you'll find Lime scooters in major metros like San Francisco, Washington DC, Portland, Austin, Seattle, Denver, Chicago, and dozens of mid-size cities.
 Riders unlock individual scooters via the Lime smartphone app and pay per minute or per ride.

 The full ecosystem extends well beyond the scooters themselves.
-Lime maintains city-level operations partnerships, charging infrastructure (some markets have dedicated LimeHubs), the Juicer contractor program for overnight fleet management, and a back-end platform that handles GPS tracking, ride payments, geo-fencing rules, and customer support.
+Lime maintains city-level operations partnerships, charging infrastructure (some markets have dedicated LimeHubs), the Logistics Provider network for fleet management, and a back-end platform that handles GPS tracking, ride payments, geo-fencing rules, and customer support.

 How Do You Ride a Lime Scooter?
 The Consumer Side